 We intend for our pupils to be able to apply their mathematical knowledge to science and other subjects.
 We want them to know that it is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.

-We want the children at Bewdley Primary to love Maths.
+We want the children at Bewdley primary to love learning maths.

-This policy explains how we teach Mathematics at Bewdley Primary School in line with the 2014 National Curriculum.
+This policy explains how we teach mathematics at Bewdley Primary School in line with the 2014 National Curriculum

 What?